 Working with business

 The Faculty has an excellent reputation for working with business.
-We are one of the leading providers of design-related Knowledge Transfer Partnerships (KTPs) nationally and one of the UK's largest and most important centres for art, architecture and design education.
+We are a major provider of design-related Knowledge Transfer Partnerships (KTPs) nationally and a leading UK centre for art, architecture and design education.

 Working with business >>